FabianIsaksson/spring-code-assessment-fabian/README.md

 >
 > 1. [A description of the app and how to run it locally](#doberman-music)
 > 2. [Images that show the design process](#design-artefacts)
+>
+> To run the app locally you will need to get a `CLIENT_SECRET` for communication with the spotify api.
+> And to authenticate in this service with your own account you need to be whitelisted by me (Fabian) in the Spotify Developer Console.

 # Code test instructions